fabiandarga/exercise-java-sql-journal/README.md

 ## Journal Terminal App:
 1. Use JDBC to connect to the PostgreSQL database.
 2. Implement a loop to handle user input with the following options:
-3. Add a new journal entry.
+3. Add a new journal entry: with title and content
 4. List all journal entries with ID, title, and character count of the content.
 5. Show details of a specific entry by ID.